ttt-matching-based-vos/ttt_matching_vos/STCN/README.md

-# Test-time training using a offline-trained STCN model
+# Test-time training using an offline-trained STCN model
 This code is based on the [STCN](https://github.com/hkchengrex/STCN) repository.